6 Back-end API

 3. Utilities

 An overview of these APIs is contained in this chapter.
-Detailed documentation is contained in the JavaDocs.
-See Creating JavaDocs.
+Detailed documentation is contained in the JavaDocs (See Creating JavaDocs) and in the Kiss book, which provides comprehensive coverage with worked examples.

 6.1 Database API